-Whilst Figure 5.1 depicts the provenance store as a separate entity, it may be integrated with application data, in separate tables in the same database (cf. PERM [176]).
+PERM [177]).
 To date, there is no universal consensus on an internal format for process assertions, since it is often optimised for the technology used in the application.
 For instance, Woodruff and Stonebraker [406] propose to minimize the cost of storing process assertions by computing them lazily, as queries are issued to the provenance store, making use of an inverse function (for invertible functions).

-5.2 Provenance Inter-Operability across Components
+5.3 Provenance Inter-Operability across Components

-When data flows across multiple components, we could make each individual component provenance-aware by adopting the technique described in Section 5.1.
+When data flows across multiple components, the technique described in Section 5.2 could be adopted to make each individual component provenance-aware.
 However, there is a challenge to tracking provenance across multiple applications, since there is no common provenance model to describe the execution across multiple technologies, there is no agreed mechanism to connect the provenance of a received data item and the provenance of its matching sent data, and there is no query language and mechanism to operate over multiple provenance stores.